liong-t/aiap12_group1_sharing/draft2.md

 ### How the VAE encodes images into a low-dimensional representation / How the VAE is trained to learn the distribution of input images

 The VAE is different from other types of generative models in that it learns a probabilistic distribution over the latent space.
-This distribution is modeled as a Gaussian distribution with a mean and a variance.
+This distribution is modelled as a Gaussian distribution with a mean and a variance.
 The mean and variance of the distribution are learned during the training process and are used to sample points in the latent space.
 These samples are then passed through the decoder to generate new data points that are similar to the original input data.

 During the training process, the VAE is optimized to minimize the reconstruction loss and the KL-divergence between the learned latent space distribution and a prior distribution, typically a standard Gaussian distribution.
 The reconstruction loss measures the difference between the input data and the output generated by the decoder, while the KL-divergence measures the difference between the learned distribution over the latent space and the prior distribution.
 The combination of these two losses is used to train the VAE to generate high-quality output that is similar to the original input data.